Lovers Point-Julia Platt State Marine Reserve, and Edward F. Ricketts State Marine Conservation Area

 school of slender silver fish

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
-The Monterey Peninsula has a long history of human residence, with the Ohlone peoples occupying the area for thousands of years.
+The Monterey Peninsula has a long history of human residence; the Ohlone peoples have occupied the area for thousands of years.
 The Ohlone traditionally subsisted on the abundant marine and terrestrial resources in Monterey, collecting abalone, urchins, limpets, and seaweeds in rocky intertidal areas.

-The first European visitor to the area was the Spanish explorer Sebastian Vizcaino, who named the area Bahia de Monterey when he anchored his fleet in the calm waters near Lovers Point while in search of a northwest passage across the continent.
+The first European visitor to the area was the Spanish explorer Sebastian Vizcaino, who named the area Bahia de Monterey when he anchored his fleet in the calm waters near Lovers Point during his search for a northwest passage across the continent.
 In the period following Vizcaino’s brief visit, Monterey remained free from significant European influence until the Portola Expedition of 1769, and beginning of the Mission Era of California.
 The construction of Mission Carmel on the southern side of the Monterey Peninsula occurred one year later in 1770.
-In the early 1850s, Chinese immigrants brought sophisticated fishing techniques and Monterey emerged as a thriving fishing port.
+In the early 1850s, Chinese immigrants brought sophisticated fishing techniques to the area and Monterey emerged as a thriving fishing port.
 Commercial fisheries for abalone, rockfish, flatfish, sardines, and squid expanded.
 The canneries brought further commercialization, with Monterey adopting the name "The Sardine Capital of the World".

-Between 1915 and 1950, roughly 235,000 tons of sardine were fished from the bay annually, until the fishery collapsed.
+Between 1915 and 1950, roughly 235,000 tons of sardine were harvested from Monterey Bay annually, until the fishery collapsed for a variety of reasons.
 Similar collapses of other fish stocks resulted in more stringent regulations.
-As fishing waned, conservation efforts gained momentum leading to the creation of Monterey Bay National Marine Sanctuary.
-Protection efforts continued, and Lovers Point-Julia Platt SMR and Edward F. Ricketts SMCA were established in 2007 as two of 29 MPAs adopted during the first phase of the Marine Life Protection Act Initiative along California’s Central Coast.
+Conservation efforts gained momentum, leading to the creation of Monterey Bay National Marine Sanctuary.
+Lovers Point-Julia Platt SMR and Edward F. Ricketts SMCA were two of 29 MPAs adopted in 2007 along California’s central coast.

 Recreation